 The Province of Nova Scotia declared a state of emergency on March 22, 2020, in order to prevent the spread of COVID-19.
+On April 27, 2021, the province ordered a two-week circuit breaker lockdown.
 We must all follow the Public Health Orders and Directions.
 Further information is available at https://novascotia.ca/coronavirus/.

 During this extraordinary time, the Town of Amherst is focused on providing the essential services of fire and police protection as well as water and sewer services and the basic supports that those services require as we prepare and respond to the impacts of COVID-19 infections in Nova Scotia and to our community.